aws-amplify/amplify-android/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests.
-Doing so will help to ensure that the project maintainers have all information neessary to effectively respond to your bug report or contribution.
+Doing so will help to ensure that the project maintainers have all information necessary to effectively respond to your bug report or contribution.

 - [Contributing Guidelines](#contributing-guidelines)